sonic-net/SONiC/doc/aaa/TACACS+ Design.md

   * [tacplus-auth](#tacplus-auth)

 # About this Manual
-This document is beased on [TACACS+ Authentication](#TACPLUS-Authentication), and provides a detailed description on the new features for improve TACACS+ support.
+This document is based on [TACACS+ Authentication](#TACPLUS-Authentication), and provides a detailed description on the new features for improve TACACS+ support.

  - SONiC currently supported TACACS+ features:
    - Authentication.